-The internet of things has found its way to the city streets.
-Leuven MindGate participates in Leuven's Smart City project, where urban renewal and data are combined to increase sustainable living, working, studying in and around Leuven.
+The Internet of Things has found its way to the city streets.
+Leuven MindGate participates in Leuven's Smart City project, where data and urban renewal are combined to increase sustainable living, working, studying in and around Leuven.
 A crucial step in Leuven's goal to become climate neutral by 2030.

 However, Leuven's history is more than just industry.
-Centuries of science, research and technology development are also rooted in the history of the University of Leuven (KU Leuven).
-Down the years, KU Leuven has produced hundreds of spin-offs and keeps on investing in innovation.
-Add translational research (bench-to-bedside) by the University Hospital (UZ Leuven), strategic research centers such as imec and that number only increases.
+Centuries of science, research and technological development are also rooted in the history of the University of Leuven (KU Leuven).
+Through the years, KU Leuven has produced hundreds of spin-offs and keeps on investing in innovation.
+Add to that translational research (bench-to-bedside) by the University Hospital (UZ Leuven), and strategic research centers such as imec and that number only increases.

 In 2016, the city of Leuven rounded up several members of Leuven MindGate to use smart technologies for sustainable, healthy living and moving in and around the city.

 An example of these challenges is the above average population growth in Leuven.
 That growth results in more traffic and thus congestions, bringing the first challenge for the project.